chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - Link - a to the link to download.
 Use to retrieve the file from CSP.
 - submission_id - identifies the submission.
 Used to determine the storage location.
 - dataset_id - identifies the dataset.
 Used to determine the storage location
-- file_size - the size of the asset to download.
-Used to determine the download method and EC2 instance size.
 - file_name - the name of the file being downloaded

 #### AWS STS